loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

    yarn
    ```

-4. Generate your own private key for deploying and calling contracts on `extdev`.
+4. Generate your own private key for deploying and calling contracts on Extdev.

    ```bash
    $LOOM_BIN genkey -k extdev_private_key -a extdev_public_key